LucasPickering/env-select/USAGE.md

 Configuration is defined in [TOML](https://toml.io/en/).
 There are two main tables in the config, each defined by a fixed key:

 - Single variables, under the `vars` key
-  - Each table entry is a mapping from `VARIABLE_NAME` to a list of possible values
+  - Each table entry is a mapping from `VARIABLE_NAME` to a list of possible value sources
 - [Applications](#application), under the `apps` key
   - Sub-tables define each [profiles](#profile)
-  - Each profile consists of a mapping of `VARIABLE = "value"`
+  - Each profile consists of a mapping of `VARIABLE = <value source>`

 Let's see this in action: